-10 Steps to Take if an Alcoholic or Addict Refuses Treatment
+10 Steps To Take If An Alcoholic Or Addict Refuses Treatment

-Is Your Loved One Refusing Treatment
+If Your Loved One Is Refusing Treatment:

-10. Admit It to Yourself
+10. Admit It To Yourself

 If you’re in denial, it’s not helping anyone.
 Even for those who haven’t dealt with a family member or a friend falling down the rabbit hole, it can be difficult to admit to yourself that their problems have gone on too long, and has become serious or life-threatening.
-While this doesn’t sound like it directly impacts the suffering addict, you’re admitting the problem and bracing yourself to be a support system for your loved one.
+While this doesn’t sound like it directly impacts the suffering person, you’re admitting the problem and bracing yourself to be a support system for your loved one.
 It’s not easy for either side, but when it comes down to it, they need to get better, and you need to be there for them.

 9. Educate Yourself